codarrenvelvindron/codarren.github.io/_drafts/The_art_of_public_speaking.md

 I received a lot of positive feedback.

-For some months, it haunted me.
+But to me, It was another story and it haunted me.

 ## Doing better
 That was the only thing on my mind.